Skip To Content

 Fluoroelastomer (FKM/FPM)

 • Viton®: Created by DuPont, Viton® provides excellent performance under extreme conditions, making it a popular choice for the rigorous requirements of gaskets, seals, and O-rings in transportation, aerospace, chemical processing, oil and gas, and similar critical to function environments.
-Viton® seals reliably at steady temperatures up to change to Fahrenheit and is highly resistant to oils, acids, hydrocarbons, and many solvents.
-(Maximum operating temperature 400°Fahrenheit)
+Viton® seals reliably at steady temperatures up to change to 400° F, tolerates up to 600° F, and is highly resistant to oils, acids, hydrocarbons, and many solvents.

 Fluorocarbon Elastomer